Zeyad-Amr/Photostudio/README.md

 ## How to Use

 1. Clone the repository using the command `git clone https://github.com/your-username/your-repo.git`
-2. Install dependencies using `npm install`
+2. Install frontend dependencies using `npm install`
+3. Install backend packages in virtual enviroment using `pip install -r requirements.txt`
+4. Start the development server for the backend using `py manage.py runserver`
-3. Start the development server using `npm start`
+5. Start the development server for the frontend using `npm start`
-4. Open [http://localhost:3000](http://localhost:3000) in your browser to view the app.
+6. Open [http://localhost:3000](http://localhost:3000) in your browser to view the app.

 ### Frontend
 This is a React TypeScript project that uses components to render UI elements.
 It uses React Router for navigation and Redux for state management.

-In the project directory, you can run:
+In the client directory, you can run:
 ```
 $ npm install
 Install all needed dependencies.